EmilHvitfeldt/paletteer/README.md

 <!-- badges: end -->

 The goal of **paletteer** is to be a comprehensive collection of color palettes in R using a common interface.
-Think of it as the “caret of palettes”.
+Think of it as the "caret of palettes".

 **Notice** This version is not backwards compatible with versions \<= 0.2.1.
 Please refer to the end of the readme for breaking changes